juls0730/gloom/README.md

 # GLoom

 GLoom is a plugin-based web app manager written in Go.
 GLoom's focus is to provide and simple and efficient way to host micro-web apps easily.
+Currently, GLoom is a fun little proof of concept, but it suffers from a few issues:

+- Incorrectly confgiured plugins will cause GLoom to crash
+- GLoom plugins are cannot be reloaded when they are updated

+As far as I see it, these issues are unfixable currently, Go Plugins __cannot__ be unloaded, and there's no way to separate GLoom plugins from the host proces, thus meaning if a plugin crashes, GLoom will crash as well.

 ## Features